FHIR-AgentBench: Benchmarking LLM Agents for Realistic Interoperable EHR Question Answering: Experiments

 \subsection{Agent Architectures}

-A preliminary experiment revealed that a naive approach of providing the full patient record in-context consistently failed due to the verbose, nested structure of FHIR data exceeding model context windows.
+A preliminary experiment revealed that a naive approach of providing the full patient record in-context consistently failed due to the verbose, nested structure of FHIR data.
+On average, the full patient record in our benchmark contains about 3 million tokens when represented as FHIR JSON, which exceeds even larger context windows.
 This finding highlights the need for a sophisticated agent with dedicated retrieval capabilities.
 We therefore design and evaluate a spectrum of agent architectures built from three core tool components:

 \begin{enumerate} \item \textbf{FHIR Query Generator}: A tool that enables the agent to compose and execute structured FHIR API queries as query strings (e.g., Observation?patient =XXX\&code=YYY\&date=geZZZ).
 This approach offers maximum flexibility for fine-grained data filtering but requires the agent to have precise knowledge of the FHIR API specification and the underlying data schema. \item \textbf{Retriever}: A set of specialized tools designed for simplified data access, allowing the agent to retrieve FHIR resources by specifying either a resource type and a patient FHIR ID, or a resource ID.
 The tools fetch all resources of the specified type for the given patient (e.g., retrieving all Observation resources for Patient XXX), or a single resource if its ID is provided. \item \textbf{Code Interpreter}: A tool that allows the agent to generate and execute Python code, with access to retrieved resources for reasoning, aggregation, and computation. \end{enumerate}